To download a PDF of our Privacy Practices, please click here.

-Federal and state privacy and medical records laws protect your rights as a client of River Ridge.
-This notice applies to your current contact with River Ridge and all future contacts, whether the contact is in person, by telephone, or by mail.
+Federal and state privacy and medical records laws protect your rights as a client of River Ridge Recovery.
+This notice applies to your current contact with River Ridge Recovery and all future contacts, whether the contact is in person, by telephone, or by mail.
 This Notice takes effect November 4, 2022 and will remain in effect until we replace it.

-River Ridge is required to protect the privacy of your Protected Health Information (PHI) by the Health Insurance Portability and Accountability Act (HIPAA) and by CFR 42, part 2 if you are receiving Substance Use Disorder services, and the Minnesota Health Records Act.
-We are required to provide you with a notice of our legal duties and Privacy Practices with respect to PHI and to notify you following a breach of unsecured PHI.
-The terms we, our, and us refer to River Ridge and the terms you and your, refer to our clients.
+River Ridge Recovery is required to protect the privacy of your Protected Health Information (PHI) by the Health Insurance Portability and Accountability Act (HIPAA), CFR 42, part 2 if you are receiving Substance Use Disorder services, and the Minnesota Health Records Act.
+We are required to provide you with a notice of our legal duties and Privacy Practices with respect to Protected Health Information (PHI) and to notify you following a breach of unsecured PHI.
+The terms we, our, and us refer to River Ridge Recovery and the terms you and your, refer to our clients.

 This Notice of Privacy Practices describes how we may use and disclose your PHI to carry out treatment, payment, and health care operations and for other purposes that are specified by law.
 We are required to abide by the terms of the notice currently in effect.

 We reserve the right to change this Notice.
 The changes will apply for PHI we already have about you and PHI we receive about you in the future.
 We will provide an updated Notice to you when you request one.

 If you have questions about this Notice, our privacy practices, or River Ridge Recovery that this notice applies to, please contact us at:

 151 W. Burnsville Parkway, Suite 103 Burnsville, MN 55337